rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

 # :material-content-duplicate: NetReplica Guide: Configuration and Execution with NetBox

-This guide outlines the configurations required to integrate NetReplica with NetBox.
+This guide describes the necessary configurations to integrate NetReplica with NetBox.
 NetReplica is a tool used for replicating and analyzing networks, while NetBox is a network asset management platform.

 ## :octicons-tools-24: Step 1: Direct Execution with NRX

 ---

 !!! tip "Note"
     Before proceeding, verify that NetReplica and NetBox are installed.
-You can find more information here: [Netreplica Installation](index.md)
+You can find more information here: [NetReplica Installation](index.md)

-`nrx` is the NetReplica command-line interface that allows you to configure and execute tasks directly without creating a configuration file.
+`nrx` is the command-line interface of NetReplica that allows you to configure and execute tasks directly without needing to create a configuration file.
 The following are the main commands you can use:

 ### :octicons-command-palette-24: Basic Commands